skabartem/shared_expenses/README.md

 ---

 ### Django specifics
-The whole project is made using Class based views and split in to two apps: users and groups Users app is taking care of:
+The whole project is made using Class based views and split in to two apps: "users" and "groups" Users app is taking care of:
 * user registration/login/logout
 * profile creation/update